aws/eks-anywhere/docs/content/en/docs/reference/eksctl/_index.md

 ### `eksctl anywhere generate clusterconfig`

-Using `eksctl anywhere generate clusterconfig` you can generate a cluster configuration for a specific provider (`-p` or `--provider`*provider_name*).
+Using `eksctl anywhere generate clusterconfig`, you can generate a cluster configuration for a specific provider (`-p` or `--provider`*provider_name*).
 Here are examples:

 Generate a configuration file to create an EKS Anywhere cluster for a `vsphere` provider: